Read about tips, ideas, and experiences from real couples to help you plan your surprise proposal in Colorado

 Final Tip: Savor It

-Whether it’s a grand mountain overlook or a quiet forest trail, this is one of those moments you’ll remember forever.
+Whether you find yourselves at a scenic overlook or on a quiet forest trail, this is one of those moments you’ll remember forever.
 Take a deep breath, stay present, and enjoy it — you’re about to start an incredible new chapter together.

 Rocky Mountain National Park